celinazan/Project-Group-27/README.md

 A front page

+A small sorting ceremony to give the user a house, either randomly or by choice

+A way for the user to change house

 .

 We still want to add the following features:

-A small sorting ceremony to give the user a house, either randomly or by choice

 A way for the user to view all the spells provided by the API

-A way for the user to view all the characters and members of different houses
+A way for the user to view all the characters and members of their house

-A way for the user to change house

-A way for the user to add their own spells, or add descriptions to spells that they've learned
+A way for the user to add descriptions to spells that they've learned

 .